valdok/grin-rfcs/text/0023-multisig-wallet.md

 Note that if the attacker could derive blinding factors for arbitrary coin parameters, then it'd be a feasible task for a large enough set.
 This is known as the Generalized Birthday problem, or Wagner attack.

-However, in our particular case, coin blinding factors are derived from the SSS polynome, whose coefficients are secret.
+However, in our particular case, coin blinding factors are derived from the SSS polynomial, whose coefficients are secret.

 So, the only way for the attacker to find such sets is to try to find the sets where different powers of $x^n$ are equal for different sets.
 That is: